-Description: This course includes of programmable logic controllers (PLCs) in
+Description: This course includes of programmable logic controllers (PLCs) in modern industrial settings.
+This course also includes the operating principles of PLCs and

-- 1. Explain principles of PLCs - Identify components and operational principles of PLCs - Differentiate between a PLC and a computer - 2.
-Identify different types of PLC hardware - Identify and wire different types of input and output modules - Identify different types of PLC processor modules, memory capabilities, and programming devices - Explain numbering systems, encoding/decoding, and logical operations - Convert numbers from one system to another - Explain logical operations using truth tables and ladder logic diagrams - Program all types of internal and discrete instructions - a.
+- 1. Explain principles of PLCs - a.
+Identify components and operational principles of PLCs - b.
+Differentiate between a PLC and a computer - 2.
+Identify different types of PLC hardware - a.
+Identify and wire different types of input and output modules - b.
+Identify different types of PLC processor modules, memory capabilities, and programming devices - 3.
+Explain numbering systems, encoding/decoding, and logical operations - a.
+Convert numbers from one system to another - b.
+Explain logical operations using truth tables and ladder logic diagrams - 4.
+Program all types of internal and discrete instructions - a.
 Program examine on and off instructions - b.
 Program on-delay and off-delay instructions - c.
 Program up-counter and down-counter instructions - d.
 Program sequencer instructions for real-world output devices - e.
 Program latch and unlatch instructions - 5.
 Troubleshoot and maintain programmable controller systems - a.
 Identify and troubleshoot the power supply - b.
 Identify and troubleshoot the inputs and outputs (I/O) cards - c.
-Identify and troubleshoot real-world inputs and outputs issues in digital media; a study of how digital media can assist in the work environment; provides a basis for further study in graphic design and production.
+Identify and troubleshoot real-world inputs and outputs